 Clifford/Levy Creativity Grants

-In fall 2017, Morganne and Artists By Any Other Name will present Debussy’s La boîte à joujoux (The Toybox) through music, dance, narration, and projected images in a concert for the Diller-Quaile community.
+Morganne and Artists By Any Other Name presented Debussy’s La boîte à joujoux (The Toybox) through music, dance, and narration in a concert for the Diller-Quaile community.

 Artists By Any Other Name (cofounded by Morganne Aaberg and Harmonnia Junus in 2014) is a multidisciplinary collective that aims to create artistic experiences that drive the imagination forward while invigorating the spirit.
-ABAON will perform Debussy’s La boîte à joujoux for the Diller-Quaile community and friends of the School.
-The production will include piano quintet, dance, narration, and projected illustrations.
-Morganne and Harmonnia aim to inspire students by showing them first-hand how artists work with their friends, share art with their community, and follow their imaginations.
+ABAON performed Debussy’s La boîte à joujoux for the Diller-Quaile community and friends of the School.
+The production included piano quintet, dance, and narration.
+Morganne and Harmonnia inspired students by showing them first-hand how artists work with their friends, share art with their community, and follow their imaginations.

 Ian Bentley attended the Summer Vocology Institute at the University of Utah in Summer 2017